ADHD And Parenthood: Tips for Parenting A Child With ADHD Symptoms

 It can be common for individuals with ADHD to live with other co-occurring conditions, such as sleep and mood disorders.
 If you notice potential symptoms of other disorders, it can be prudent to inform your child’s care team so that they can recommend appropriate treatment options.

-Seek professional help for your child
+Seek professional treatment for your child

 You might consult a variety of professionals, such as therapists, psychologists, and others in the healthcare field, to learn more about ADHD and to seek effective treatment for your child.
 It may also be helpful to collaborate with your child’s educators to ensure your child has a supportive environment at school.